chanzuckerberg/single-cell-curation/notebooks/curation_api/README.md

-# Curation API notebooks
+# Discover API notebooks

-The Curation API notebooks are pre-baked scripts for using the [Curation API](https://api.cellxgene.cziscience.com/curation/ui/#/) (now termed the Discover API), which itself supports curation flow interactions with the [CZ CELLxGENE](https://cellxgene.cziscience.com/) tool.
+The Discover API notebooks are pre-baked scripts to facilitate use of the [Discover API](https://api.cellxgene.cziscience.com/curation/ui/#/) (formerly known as the Curation API), which itself supports curation flow interactions with the [CZ CELLxGENE](https://cellxgene.cziscience.com/) tool.

 ## Notebook usage

-All notebooks have a few fields that require user input.
+Many notebooks have a few fields that require user input, such as the relevant Collection id or Dataset id.
 For privileged user interactions (mutations), be sure to provide the path to your API key where specified in the notebook.

 ### Python notebooks: `python/`